OC Human Relations has a long history of partnering with law enforcement and community to promote community-oriented policing strategies.

 The Police Community Reconciliation Program (PCRP) is a program of OC Human Relations and is a collaborative effort by OC Human Relations and the Orange County Sheriff’s Departments’ Internal Affairs Division.
 PCRP is designed to assist community members in navigating and understanding the OC Sheriff’s complaint process by providing an opportunity for deputies and community members to come together, with the guidance of a mediator, to resolve complaints.

 OC Human Relations can also assist in the resolution of issues with other city police agencies.
-If you have a complaint with any law enforcement personnel or wish to request mediation please call 714-480-6576 or email Don Han
+If you have a complaint with any law enforcement personnel or wish to request mediation please call.
+For more information email Juan Villavicencio ([email protected]) or call him at 714-480-6579.

 The Reconciliation Program can make a significant long-term difference in how the complainants (and others close to them) view the police.
 Some complaints arise from misunderstandings of police procedures.
 In the field, officers may not have the time or opportunity to explain their actions.
 Mediation provides that opportunity.